 - Although, as time goes on, this is downplayed and eventually he just starts hanging out with them.
 In the latest movie (which is cannon) he's even a guest at Bulma's birthday party - you can't really make any I Was Just Passing Through excuses at that point.

-- Anti-Hero: In early Dragon Ball Z, he's only helping out due to an Enemy Mine situation and is happy to kill both Goku and their opponent in one shot.
+- Anti-Villain: In early Dragon Ball Z, he's only helping out due to an Enemy Mine situation and is happy to kill both Goku and their opponent in one shot.

 - Asexuality: He expresses not understanding romance, but also in the literal biological sense.